lilhuss26/BigData_Projects/Spark-MLlib-Mongodb/README.md

 + Uses a VectorAssembler to combine relevant features into a single vector.
 + Splits the data into training and testing sets.
 + Trains a Linear Regression model to predict occupancy based on the sensor data.
-+ Evaluates the model's performance using Root Mean Squared Error (RMSE).
++ Evaluate the model's performance using Root Mean Squared Error (RMSE).